 High Schools (Private or Mission School): School Fees for this category in respect of both Boarding and Day School shall be paid up to a maximum amount equivalent to the Boarding and Day Fees payable at Prince Edward High School.

 Primary Schools (Private or Mission School): School Fees for this category in respect of both Boarding and Day School shall be paid up to a maximum amount equivalent to Dudley Hall Primary Boarding fees or Alexandra Park Primary School/Dudley Hall Day Fees, respectively, whichever is higher).

+TREAT PL STAFF SEPERATELY

+Set figures for school fees benefit every term via surveys

 Managerial Level (ML) Staff :